system76/docs/_articles33/grub.md

 Open a terminal  (search _Terminal_ from the Ubuntu dash or press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>) and run the following commands:

+`lsblk`

+And then look for the name of your main hard drive.
+It could be /dev/sda or /dev/nvme0n1p1, depending on if you have a standard SATA drive, or an NVMe drive.
+Make sure to use `/dev/sda1` (the partition) and `/dev/sda` (the disk) in the following commands, or `/dev/nvme0n1p1` (the partition) and `/dev/nvme0n1` (the disk), depending on your hardware.

 ```
 sudo mount /dev/sda1 /mnt
 sudo mount --bind /dev /mnt/dev
 sudo mount --bind /proc /mnt/proc
+sudo mount --bind /sys /mnt/sys
 sudo cp /etc/resolv.conf /mnt/etc/resolv.conf
 sudo chroot /mnt
 grub-install /dev/sda